7Ji/gacher/README.md

 git clone http://127.0.0.1:8080/cache/github.com/7Ji/gacher.git
 ```

-gacher would figure out the upstream `https://github.com/7Ji/gacher.git`, fetch from it with `git` if it does not exist locally at `./repos/data/[hash of upsteam]` or is not new enough, then serve from the local cache `./repos/data/[hash of upstream]` by calling `git-http-backend` as a CGI and bridge the connection.
+gacher would figure out the upstream `https://github.com/7Ji/gacher.git`, fetch from it with `git` if it does not exist locally at `./repos/data/[hash of upsteam]` or is not new enough, then serve from the local cache `./repos/data/[hash of upstream]` by calling `git-upload-pack` or `git-http-backend` (as fallback) as a CGI and bridge the connection.

 Note you can also specify the upstream scheme explicitly, e.g.:
 ```